usc-isi-i2/WEDC/README.md

 # WEDC

-a utility compatible with Spark to identify specific categories of posts based word2vec and label propagation
+Word embedding for document classification (WEDC) is a utility compatible with Spark to identify specific categories of documents based word2vec and label propagation

 ## Todo List